vidispine/hull/hull/README.md

     - all created Kubernetes objects of a given type or
     - any individual Kubernetes object.

-  For more details refer to the documentation on [Metadata](./doc/metadata.md) and the advanced example below.
+  For more details on metadata overwriting refer to the advanced example below.

 - Flexible handling of ConfigMap and Secret input by choosing between inline specification of contents in `values.yaml` or import from external files for contents of larger sizes.
 When importing data from files the data can be either run through the templating engine or imported untemplated 'as is' if it already contains templating expressions that shall be passed on to the consuming application.